autobrr/autobrr.com/docs/introduction.md

 - Exec custom scripts
 - Webhook

+## Planned features

+- RSS support
+- Automatic cross-seeding of existing releases

 ## About

-It's been in development for about 2 years and been widely used since late summer 2021 with a growing userbase and community around it.
+The development of what would become autobrr started early 2020 and became usable late summer 2021.
+It has since then kept gaining in popularity, with a growing userbase and community surrounding it.

-One of the goals was to build a program that would put less strain on trackers compared to autodl-irssi, and autobrr has achived that by using API for trackers like BTN, RED, PTP and GGN, downloading the actual .torrent files only if they're actually needed.
+One of the goals was to build a program that would not put unnecessary strain on trackers, and autobrr has achieved that by using API for additional metadata not available in the announce for trackers like BTN, RED, PTP and GGN.
+And for others it will download the actual .torrent files only if they're actually needed.

-This is in comparison to autodl-irssi which would download all files all the time in order to parse different values with no way to change that behavior.